amarrazza/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+JWTs are stored on the client while session cookies use server memory.
+Sessions allow for precise logouts while with JWTs this process is more complex.
+JWTs makes it easier to scale authentication across different devices.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+Allows for creating secure passwords by hashing them.
+Every hash is given some random 'salt' to increase security.
 3. How are unit tests different from integration and end-to-end testing?
+Unit tests are for testing small isolated pieces of code where as integration and end-to-end testing tests how different pieces of code work together
 4. How does _Test Driven Development_ change the way we write applications and tests?
+We write tests are written before code to define expectations, then code is written to pass those tests, then reconfigured if necessary